levyofi/Stark_et_al_ICB_2022/Code/Readme.md

-## These are the codes used for the analysis, modelling and visualization in the study:
-# **Rocks and vegetation cover improve body condition of desert lizards during both summer and winter**
+## Contains code for the the stattistical analysis and visulaization of the case study (Rocks and vegetation cover improve body condition of desert lizards during both summer and winter).
+See each subdirectory for README files describing the file contents ##